 Good morning from a calm and sunny Pacific Ocean, somewhere between the Marquesas islands and the Tuamotu atolls in French Polynesia.
 Its 6am, the rest of the crew are in bed and it occurred to me that I haven’t written on our blog for quite a long time.
 Well over a year I think.

-So this is a quick update on what we have been doing, what we are up to and what our plans are for the future.
+So this is a quick update on what we have been doing, what we are up to now (in March 2021) and what our plans are for the future.
 That last one is a bit of a mystery though.

 Fat Susan has been in the Marquesas Islands for the past few months, since December 2020.
 We really, really wanted to stay in the Tuamotus, with it’s crystal clear water and picture-postcard desert islands.
 But squalls rush through here during cyclone season and our dodgy windlass just isn’t up to the job of moving the boat quickly.
 I just wouldn’t have slept for three months.

 Instead, we spent an unpleasant four day passage, beating into the wind and waves to return to Nuku Hiva.
 We’d made landfall in Taiohae Bay back in August after crossing the Pacific from Panama and the familiarity was lovely, as was the availability of fruit and veg.
 And pizza.
 And that’s where we stayed for a while before exploring the southern islands of Hiva Oa, Tahuata and Fatu Hiva.